motoleon/BoostDisk/README.md

 Configurable: By parameters, configure disk cache for one disk, o many disk.

 Intelligent: Persist hot data in ram.
+Intelligent data management (A.I.)

+Efficient: Cache at Disk Data (Low Block Level).

 Prerequisites:
 Windows 7 (32/64 bits) and up to Windows 10.